CombineSlayer24/Left4dead-CommonInfected-Nextbots/README.md

 - Clientside / Serverside death ragdolls
 ### Low Priority
 - Music System (Play the ambient Choir sounds when Common Infected are nearby)
-- Replace .wav sounds for .mp3 for space reasons
 - Possibly do Uncommon Infected for L4D1 Variations and L4D2
 - Create some entities for the Fallen Survivor Infected to drop (Pills +25% health, HealthKit +80% health, Grenades)